Mass grave: Islamic State in Mosul

 During the Islamic State occupation of Mosul from 2014 to 2017, the city became a site of horrific atrocities, including the creation of numerous mass graves.
 Islamic State militants carried out widespread executions targeting Iraqi security forces, minority communities like Yazidis and Shi'ites, journalists, suspected dissidents, and civilians who opposed their rule.
 After Mosul was liberated in 2017, investigators uncovered dozens of mass grave sites in and around the city, with some of the most notorious located in areas like Badush and Hamam al-Alil.

+Islamic persecution of Christians

+Christianity is the second most persecuted religion in the world, after Judaism.
+The violent persecution of Christians worldwide has been increasing constantly in number, type of attacks, and degree of violence.
+Particularly, violent persecution involving mass killings have been perpetrated in Muslim-majority countries, such as in Pakistan with the complicity of the government, and by Muslim groups and Islamic groups, such as by the Islamic State and Boko Haram.
+This has therefore seen most of the attacks in Africa and the Middle East.

+A list of a very few of the massacres in only the last few years: